Cybersecurity for Canadian Accounting Firms: CISSP-led, CRA EFILE-Hardened

-Fusion provides managed IT services for accounting firms, including cybersecurity and Microsoft 365 management.
+Fusion Computing provides managed IT services for accounting firms, including cybersecurity and Microsoft 365 management.
 CISSP-certified security leadership aligned to CPA Canada’s cybersecurity guidance and CIS Controls v8.1 alignment help meet compliance and cyber insurance requirements.

 Best fit for accounting firms with 10 to 150 employees.
+Book a consultation or read on for what’s included.

 What’s included